 MALE: Seminal emissions which had been regular, ceased during the proving; testicles and scrotum became firmer, and a general sense of tonicity took place; the remedy did produce a tonic effect on the urogenital tract.

-FEMALE: After taking Glycerin continually for five weeks the provers (two nurses) who had been regular and normal in their menstrual flow from adolescence, developed a very profuse menstrual flow, lasting from ten to twelve days, with bearing down heaviness in the uterine region.
+FEMALE: After taking Glycerin continually for five weeks the provers (two nurses) who had been regular and normal in their menstrual flow from adolescence, developed a very profuse menstrual flow, lasting from ten to twelve days, with beating down heaviness in the uterine region.
 The flow was bright red, with occasionally a small clot.
 After discontinuing the Glycerin, the next flow was normal as to quantity.
-Three months afterward, after the persistent use of Glycerin for four weeks, the same condition of profuse bright flow ensued, accompanied by weakness; a general sense of exhaustion and < when moving about on the feet.
+There months afterwards, after the persistent use of Glycerin for four weeks, the same condition of profuse bright flow ensued, accompanied by weakness; a general sense of exhaustion and < when moving about on the feet.
 The flow came on about five days ahead of time.
-The weakness was accompanied by some perspiration and coldness of the feet, similar to Calc. carb.
+The weakness was accompanied by some perspiration and coldness of feet, similar to Calc. carb.

-TISSUES: Severe pains of rheumatic type from head to feet.
+TISSUE: Severe pains of rheumatic type from head to feet.
 Deep, hard, painful aching in the deltoid muscles, the trapezius and the pectoral muscles, lumbar muscles and hips.
 The effect on the provers feet was interesting.
 They were painful and hot, with a sensation as though they were enlarged.
 The muscular pains were of a remittent type; they would come, last a while and go, only to return again.
-After the primary effects of the drug were over the majority of the provers gained in weight and had a sense of wellbeing about them.
+After the primary effects of the drug were over the majority of the provers gained in weight and had a sense of well-being about them.

 SKIN: Acne vulgaris cleared up entirely on two students while proving Glycerin.
 After the primary effects of weakness and exhaustion passed and the prover began to feel well, the acne gradually disappeared.